-After decades of research and assumptions, cosmologists all over the world now finally agree that at the beginning all matter exploded from a singularity before the dense and the hot universe ballooned dramatically in an event called cosmic inflation.
-Then it continues to expand slowly for billions of years.
+After decades of research and assumptions, cosmologists all over the world now finally agree that at the beginning, all matter exploded from a singularity before the dense and the hot Universe ballooned dramatically in an event called cosmic inflation.
+Then it continued to expand slowly for billions of years.

-But the event of singularity possesses many theoretical challenges, where physicists are not able to relate it to the quantum mechanics and the general relativity, our best explanation of nature’s forces till date.
+But the event of singularity possesses many theoretical challenges, where physicists are not able to relate it to the quantum mechanics and the general relativity, our best explanation of nature’s forces to date.